jamesr101/project-01/readme.md

 ## Future features

 If I had more time, I would like to try and make the game playable on a touchscreen device.
-I would need to make a controls modal that would appear on a touch device to replace the keyboard inputs.
+I would need to make a control panel that would appear on a touch device to replace the keyboard inputs.

 Different levels could be added to the game with different patterns of mine positioning and different fish spawning at different depths.